chdsbd/kodiak/README.md

     title = "github_default" # default: "github_default", options: "github_default", "pull_request_title"

     # by default, GithHub combines the titles a PR's commits to create the body
-    # text of a merge."pull_request_body" uses the content of the PR to generate
+    # text of a merge. "pull_request_body" uses the content of the PR to generate
     # the body content while "empty" simple gives an empty string.
     body = "github_default" # default: "github_default", options: "github_default", "pull_request_body", "empty"